stormslowly/meetup2/README.md

 a [Sails](http://sailsjs.org) application

+First sails shall be installed with npm.

-To run this App, You also need run below commands to install other packages:
+Second you also need run below commands to install other packages, it is because in this project we also used some third part package.
+Bower is an enhanced package management tool which can handle the package dependience well.

 - npm i bower -g
 - bower i
-- npm i

 And before installing those package, you need config proxy in system environment, git, npm and bower as well.